jomiplaz/AuthorProfiling/README.md

  - **Submission1.ipynb:** Script used to make the submission 1.
  - **stopwordslist.txt:** Complementary StopWords list used.
  - **testVariables.pickle:** Pickle file with the test variables readed in the python script.
- - **trainVariables.pickle:** Pickle file with the traint variables readed in the python script.
+ - **trainVariables.pickle:** Pickle file with the train variables readed in the python script.